kiwi-lifter/frontend-nanodegree-mobile-portfolio/views/README.md

 * All image files type jpg, gif, png in views/src/images used to create 3 sizes - small, medium, large and places these in views/dist/images.
 * All images in views/scr/images are minified and placed in views/scr/images/min.

+For further detailed explanation for the use of and setting up aliases see [A beginners guide to grunt redux](http://mattbailey.io/a-beginners-guide-to-grunt-redux.html).
 ##Copyright and License##

 Code and documentation copyright 2016 Udacity.